+Primitive literacy is redundant.
+Mere words are expelled.
+We inaugurate a world of pure presence.
+The mind, that intrudes itself between ourselves and those memories too terrible to know, must keep us moving beyond the grasp of their claw.
+To control the flow, it will be necessary that political order be imposed always temporarily.
+The state shall enjoy direct, creative access to the real.
 It's the end of the twenty-third century.
 Earth has violently self-destructed.
 Venusia, an experimental off-world colony, survives under the enlightened totalitarianism of the Princeps Crittendon regime.
 Using industrialized narcotics, holographic entertainment, and memory control, Crittendon has turned Venusia into a self-sustaining system of relative historical inertia.
 But when mild-mannered junk dealer Rogers Collectibles finds a book about early Venusian history, the colony—once fully immersed in the present—begins losing its grip on the real.
 With his Reality-V girlfriend Martha Dobbs, neuroscop operator Sylvia Yang, his midget friend Niftus Norrington, and a sentient plant, Rogers wages a war to alter the shape of spacetime, and in the process, revisions the whole human (and vegetable) condition.

-A heady, kaleidoscopic trip into a dystopic future as well as a backward look at the necessities of the past.", Jackie Cassada, Library Journal
+A heady, kaleidoscopic trip into a dystopic future as well as a backward look at the necessities ofthe past.

-Mark Von Schlegell would be my candidate for the writer/critic of our emerging future."
+Mark Von Schlegell would be my candidate for the writer/critic of our emerging future.

 author of The Vatican to Vegas: The History of Special Effects

 - 2006 James Tiptree Jr. Award Honor List.